yafiakhtar/yafiakhtar/README.md

 # About me

-cs & math @penn state
+cs & math @ penn state

 every repo has a "*why i made this*" section. check it out.